 - Operate within the guidelines as set by the Private Managed Forest Land Act and recently passed on site inspection..

 - Facilitate the work of scientists in the Elk Valley generally and more specifically in Cedar Valley.

 - Housekeeping cleaning products are certified by Green Seal, Envirodesic, Environmental Choice and the European Union’s Eco-Label: The Flower, to have minimal impact on indoor air-quality and reduced human and aquatic toxicity.
 As well, these products have shown excellent biodegradability in aerobic and anaerobic environments.

-The majority of Island Lake’s 7,000 acres land base is managed according to forest practice standards as set by the Private Managed Forest Land Act (PMFLA).
+The majority of Island Lake Lodge’s 7,000 acres land base is managed according to forest practice standards as set by the Private Managed Forest Land Act (PMFLA).
 The PMFLA was established by the BC Legislature in 2003 to encourage sustainable forest management practices and protect key public environmental values on privately owned land under the Managed Forest Program.
 The PMFLA establishes forest management objectives for soil conservation, water quality, fish habitat, critical wildlife habitat and reforestation, as well as instituting the Private Managed Forest Land Council as an independent public agency to administer forest practices under the program.
 The Council routinely conducts inspections and compliance investigations.
 Our policy is to inspect all managed forests at least once every five years where we assess performance relative to management commitments and regulatory requirements.

 More on PMFLA can be found at:

 - Restrict access to sensitive species such as lynx, mountain goats, moose and grizzly bears during critical periods of their life cycle specifically during birthing, denning, and foraging